AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 snakemake -c100 antismash --use-singularity
 ```

-This step relies on [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) to run antismash and BiG-SCAPE.
+This step relies on [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) to run antismash and BiG-SCAPE (it will not work without it).

 Please check the [config file](config/config.yaml) for the flags you want to use and note that the ratio of the maximum number of threads indicated on the command line and threads indicated in the config file will determine whether the process will be parallelized or not.